rpbouw/es-meetup/README.md

 # es-meetup

-The python scripts in ./etl need 2 modules, see requirements.txt
+The python scripts in ./etl need some modules, see requirements.txt

 I used PyCharm with Virtual Environment setup and Python 3.

+Optional steps to simulate a database that could be fed into Elasticsearch in a CQRS model:
+The script ./etc/AnalyzeCsv.py analyses the data set so we know what the database field definitions should be.
-The scripts expect a h2 database "data" with a "movies" schema in ./database directory.
+The script ./etc/CreateAndLoadDatabase.py creates an h2 database "movies" with a "movies" schema in ./database directory.

-You can create that
+Step to load the same csv dataset in Elasticsearch:
+Script LoadElasticsearch.py reads csv and loads that in Elasticsearch.